Challenge: Designing and building a prototype moon base

 Humans have been planning to inhabit the Moon for a long time.
 Finally, NASA will be partnering with commercial and international organisations to make this happen.
 NASA plans to send people to the Moon starting in 2023, and land astronauts on the surface around the late 2020's.
-The first part of the mission will entail building a moon base called "The Gateway".
+The first part of the mission will entail building an orbiting lunar station which will serve as a home base for missions to the Moon’s surface called “The Gateway”.
 This means that people alive today will have the incredible opportunity to witness a Moon landing!

 A moment when everyone, everywhere around the world hold their breath and watch the astronauts create history again and touchdown on the lunar surface.
 Of course this will only be the beginning as humans will endeavour to research the space technologies and necessities for human survival in space so that we can reach further out into our Solar System and finally land the first humans on the planet Mars.

 Your challenge in groups of three or four is to design and build a prototype of a moon base.
 Your first task is to name your moon base.
 There are many considerations to think about when designing and building a prototype.
 The following activities will help you answer the questions below and become familiar with the Moon environment to help you with your design.

 - Where would the best location to set up a moon base be and why?

 - What effect will Moon phases have on life on the Moon/moon base?

 - What effect will lunar and solar eclipses have?